SChernykh/xmr-stak-cpu/README.md

 - every element is moved from the original position to a new one
 - the cycle length of this permutation is 45, so it doesn't degenerate to the starting permutation quickly even if applied repeatedly

 The shuffle modification makes Cryptonight 4 times more demanding for memory bandwidth, making ASIC/FPGA 4 times slower\*.
 At the same time, CPU/GPU performance stays almost the same because this bandwidth is already there, it's just not used yet.
 Shuffle can also be done in parallel with existing Cryptonight calculations.
-My tests on CPU showed only 2.5% slowdown.

 \* The 4 times slowdown applies only to devices (ASIC/FPGA) that use external memory for storing the scratchpad and saturate this memory's bandwidth.
 Devices that use on-chip memory have no problems with bandwidth, but they'll still have to do 4 times more memory reads/writes, so they'll also become somewhat slower.